hrshtv/Auto-E-Books/README.md

 ---

 ### Directions for use:
-Open the python script and enter the name of the book (academics related, non-fiction or fiction) you want in the 'name' variable, specify the path of the directory you want the download to happen in the 'download_path' variable, run the script and wait a few seconds for the process to complete.
+Download the repository, open the python script named-"autolibgen.py" and enter the name of the book (academic, non-fiction or fiction) you want in the 'name' variable, specify the path of the directory you want the download to happen in the 'download_path' variable, run the script and wait a few seconds for the process to complete.

 --------
   ### What this program does: